 - How would a degree from the Institute for Public Policy Studies at the University of Denver help you achieve your professional goals?

-Arts, Humanities, and Social Sciences Dean Anne McCall has made the Dean's Scholarships possible.
-Dean's Scholarships are merit-based and generally awarded for $2,500 - $7,500.
+- Dean's Scholarships.
+Former Arts, Humanities, and Social Sciences Dean, Anne McCall, has made the Dean's Scholarships possible.
+Dean's Scholarships are merit-based and generally awarded for $2,500–$7,500.
 All applicants who meet the February 15 deadline are considered.

-The Institute for Public Policy Studies employs 2-4 MPP students to work with faculty on research projects.
+- Graduate Research Assistantship Tuition Waivers and Stipends.
+The Institute for Public Policy Studies awards two to four MPP students to assist faculty on research projects.
 Assistantship awards include tuition waivers credited directly to a student's tuition bill and stipends in the form of a salary.
 Assistantship awards range from $7,500 to $15,000.
-All applicants who meet the February 15 deadline and make note in their application packet (e.g., cover letter and resume) that they wish to be interviewed for this type of award will be considered.
+All applicants who meet the February 15 admission application deadline and make note in their application packet (e.g., cover letter and resume) that they wish to be interviewed for this type of award will be considered.

 University of Denver

 Mary Reed Building, Room 5

 2199 S. University Blvd.

 - For complete international applicant information, please visit the Office of Graduate Studies International Student Application Information.
 International applicants are strongly encouraged to have their applications complete at least eight weeks prior to the program's application deadline.

 The Graduate Policy Manual provides complete details regarding admission requirements.